s0hvaperuna/anime-actor-cross-reference/README.md

 # anime-actor-cross-reference
 This program has you specify your [MyAnimeList](myanimelist.net) username.
 It then combs through your list of anime and shows for each voice actor (from anime on your list) which characters they played in which anime (that you've seen).
-This version is a fork of the original by [WolfeCub](https://github.com/WolfeCub) with some added features like multithreading that make it a lot faster
+This version is a fork of the original by [WolfeCub](https://github.com/WolfeCub) with some added features like multithreading that make it a lot faster with very big lists.

 ### Short Guide for New Version